tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

 ### Overview

-Today's lesson shows students how to use machine learning models in their algorithmic trading framework.
+Today's lesson will show students how to use machine learning models in their algorithmic trading framework.

 ### Class Objectives